nqkhanh2002/ADAS-LDWS-LKAS-FCWS/README.md

 This repository develops a lane detection and tracking solution for self-driving cars.
 It is a crucial component of an autonomous driving system, ensuring safety and efficiency for the driver and passengers on the road.

 # Project Structure
-> **This is an English version and an improved repository based on [the original repository](https://github.com/nqkhanh2002/Lane-Detection-for-Self-Driving-Cars), which represents the previous research results and my independent work.**

 # Pipline
 The implementation problem consists of 3 parts: